WAYS WE CAN WORK TOGETHER

 One option for working together is to do so via private pay.
 This means you will pay out of pocket for our work together at the end of each session.
 You may be able to use flexible spending (e.g., HSA) towards your sessions if you so choose.

-Because we are not working with an insurance company that makes decisions about your therapy, private pay sessions are structured a bit differently than those billing your insurance.
+Because we are not working with an insurance company that makes decisions about your therapy, private pay sessions can be structured a bit differently than those billing your insurance.

 Our first session will focus on what brings you in now, what intentions you have for our work together, what has worked for you in the past, and what hasn’t been working.